 Students test for Seal of Biliteracy in record numbers

-Three years ago, six high school students from Solvay received the New York State Seal of Biliteracy in a program piloted through the Mid-State Regional Bilingual Education Resource Network, or RBERN.
+Three years ago, six high school students from Solvay earned the New York State Seal of Biliteracy in a program piloted through the Mid-State Regional Bilingual Education Resource Network, or RBERN.

 This year, that number has exploded.
-In one day alone, 174 students from 11 Central New York school districts showcased their speaking skills in 23 languages.
-Students gave their Seal of Biliteracy presentations April 9 in buildings spread across the Onondaga Community College campus and at the Onondaga-Cortland-Madison BOCES in Liverpool.
+In one day alone, 174 students from 11 Central New York school districts showcased their multiliteracy in 23 languages.
+Students presented their Seal of Biliteracy projects April 9 in buildings spread across the Onondaga Community College campus and at the Onondaga-Cortland-Madison BOCES in Liverpool.

-Panels of teachers and other assessors scored the presentations, posed questions, and determined if students qualified for a Seal of Biliteracy on their high school diploma, a symbol of high-level proficiency in speaking, reading, writing and listening in a language other than English.
+Panels of teachers and evaluators assessed the presentations, posed questions, and determined if students qualified for a Seal of Biliteracy on their high school diploma, a symbol of high-level proficiency in speaking, reading, writing and listening in a language other than English.
 The honor also comes with a blue-and-gold medal from the New York State Education Department, which students can wear with their graduation robes.

-Olga Rudka, a nationality worker for the Solvay Union Free School District, was hired three years ago to assist the six students in Solvay who spoke Russian and Ukraine, the first group in Central New York to pursue the Seal of Biliteracy.
+Three years ago, Olga Rudka, a nationality worker for the Solvay Union Free School District, assisted six students in Solvay who spoke Russian and Ukraine, the first group in Central New York to pursue the Seal of Biliteracy.
 This year, as she assessed presentations at OCC in numerous languages and corralled a never-ending stream of students on campus, she was astounded at today’s numbers.

 “It’s awesome,” she said.
 “I am just so glad our students have an opportunity to be proud of their heritage and increase their knowledge.”

 Students admitted being nervous about their presentations, with some shaking out their hands and taking long, deep breaths to help themselves relax.
 Others were smiling and chatting, visibly relieved to be done.
-Despite the pressure of doing a public presentation, especially in a second language, they all agreed on one thing: It was worth it.
+Despite the pressure of doing a public presentation, especially in an additional language, they all agreed on one thing: It was worth it.

 Renee Cifaratta, a senior from North Syracuse, agreed.